 At the age of 26, I was working for a cabinet shop as a designer/sales person.
 I admired that the company I worked for offered a $100 cash guarantee for clients if they were ever late on a project.
 The first time that I had a project that turned out to be "late" for a client, my boss refused to pay the $100 to them.
 I was so embarrassed by this and appalled at this unethical way of doing business.

 It was at that moment that I decided to start my own company.
 I took all the years of learning my trade (from my father, a master Swiss immigrant cabinet maker), my college education, and the ethics I had learned growing up in parochial schools and put them to use.
 Most importantly, I knew I would deliver what I promised, on time, every time.
-Twenty-six years later, our team is still delivering on promises each and every day.
+Twenty-eight years later, our team is still delivering on promises each and every day.